STARTING THE WORKOUT

 - A graph showing you the structure of the workout and the relative duration of each section.

-- A line running horizontally across the graph showing you how the efforts are relative to your FTP.
+- A line running horizontally across the graph showing you how the efforts are relative to your 20 minute power or FTP.

 - A green line tracing through the graph to show you how far you've gone and how your performance has compared to your targets.